London’s Best Rooftop Restaurants in Hotels

 Where Skyline Views Meet Exceptional Cuisine

-There’s nothing quite like sipping champagne while London’s skyline stretches beneath you.
-The city’s hotel rooftops have evolved from simple bars to full-fledged culinary destinations.
+There’s nothing quite like sipping champagne while London’s iconic skyline stretches beneath you.
+The city’s hotel rooftops have evolved from simple bars to full-fledged culinary destinations offering some of London’s most memorable dining experiences.

 My Top Three Picks